-Short Answer: Snap Finance does not repossess vehicles or other items bought under its lease-purchase program.
+Snap Finance does not repossess items bought under its lease-purchase program.
 If you fall behind on payments, Snap Finance will try to contact you and may offer a payment extension or settlement amount.
 Keep in mind, Snap Finance does sell its uncollectible accounts to third-party debt collectors, which could result in a suit against you and hurt your credit score.
-For more on the Snap Finance repossession policy, see below.

 Snap Finance Repossession Policy

-Snap Finance will not repossess your vehicle or any other purchased items if you fall behind on payments, said a corporate customer service representative contacted at (877) 557-3769.
 Instead, Snap Finance will try to contact you and may offer an extension or a settlement amount.
-The representative said the company would rather work out a repayment plan than take legal action.
+A representative said the company would rather work out a repayment plan than take legal action.

 However, if you fail to pay back your loan over a long enough period of time, Snap Finance may sell your account to a third-party debt collector.